Frequently Asked Questions

 Operational departments, in many cases, will be combined and aligned at the time a combination takes place.
 Each campus will still need to have team members dedicated to supporting that individual campus, as well as team members who will be dedicated to supporting the combined institution as a whole.
 The new organizational structure will reflect this need.

 Bringing two institutions together will result in some personnel changes.
-Nothing changes right now as a result of this agreement.
-Once we enter our regulatory “transition” phase, some leaders will move into transitionary roles where they will advise primary university leaders.
+Some will be temporary changes to support the transition period of working towards combination, while others will carry forward into the combined institution.
 Upon full combination, a new organizational structure will be put into place to ensure operational efficiencies.

 While this may result in some positions being eliminated, the large majority of employees from both institutions will be needed to continue to support both campuses.
 Even if a current position is eliminated, there may be opportunities for that employee to move into another role as part of our new organization.